oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf.md

-## Step 2.
-Create WebLogic for OCI Stack
+## 1. Create WebLogic for OCI Stack

 - After logging in, go to Hamburger Menu, *Solutions and Platform -> Marketplace -> All Application*: